isgasho/dune/README.md

 ```

-The syntax is a subset of Typescript to get type checking, autocompletion and refactoring from editors like VS Code.
+The syntax is a subset of Typescript.
+This allows to get type checking, autocomplete and refactoring support from editors like VSCode.

-To get autocompletion generate a typescript project and type definitions.
+Generate a project and type definitions

 ```
 $ dune -init
 ```